The McCain Institute is dedicated to advancing character-driven global leadership based on security, economic opportunity, freedom and human dignity.

-Provide decision recommendations for leaders through open debate and rigorous analysis, including by convening experts, publishing policy-relevant research, and holding decision-making exercises using cutting-edge technology.
+- Provide decision recommendations for leaders through open debate and rigorous analysis, including through the Institute’s high-tech Decision Theater.

 - Identify, develop and train the next generation of American and international leaders.

 - Play a unique role as Washington’s preeminent do-tank through our annual Sedona Forum and our Debate and Decision Series.